Princewillzs/AI-Powered-Budget-Tracker/README.md

 Navigate to the project folder and install dependencies `npm install`

-# PULL CHANGES BEFORE PUSHING
+# Pull changes from upstream before EDITING or PUSHING

 Show remote: `git remote`